SlopeCraft/SlopeCraftDocs/docs/SlopeCraft-tutorial.en.md

 	!!! tip "Note"

-		When placing the projection, please note: **the x and z coordinates of the structure origin must be `-65+k×128`, where k is any integer**. y coordinates are arbitrary.
+		When placing the projection, please note: **the x and z coordinates of the projection origin must be `-65+k×128`, where k is any integer**. y coordinates are arbitrary.
 For example, (63,62,-65).
 Only then can the **ground drawing be aligned with the map's grid**.

+		??? example "Details about the Origin"
-		**Note:** The origin in the above formula refers to the coordinates of the "non-air block in the northwest corner (corresponding to the top-left corner of the map)", which may not necessarily coincide with the projection's origin.
+			The origin in the formula refers to the **"northwest corner of the entire structure (including 'air blocks')."**

+			Since the northern side of the map art must reserve space for potential smooth stone borders, the x and z coordinates of the entire structure are extended outward by one block beyond the main body of the map art.
+This formula is a unique design of SlopeCraft and may not be universally applicable.

+			**In most cases, you don't need to worry too much.
+Simply align the default origin of your structure with the formula.**

+			***(Unless you are very familiar with the principles of map art, manual alignment is not recommended.)***

 	Then start realizing this projection or just paste the schematic.
 Once this is done, create a new map inside the map.
 Each map should be unscaled, as each pixel point corresponds to a block.
 Place them in order inside the item display box and you're done.